gamesbook/protograf/docs/source/core_shapes.rst

 ~~~~
 `↑ <shape-index_>`_

-A Star is five-pointed shape; essentially made by extending the sides for a
+A Star is multi-pointed shape; essentially made by joining points spaced
-pentagram outwards to meet at a point.
+equally around the circumference of a circle.

 To create more varied kinds of stars, see the triangle petal shapes that can
-be created via a :ref:`customised Circle <circleIndex>`.
+be created using a :ref:`customised Circle <circleIndex>`.

 Example 1.
 Default Star
 +++++++++++++++++++++++